 Observing this diminished performance, the company decided to augment its collections efforts with something other than just more phone calls.
 To reach increasingly mobile and digital cardholders, the company wanted to add text and email messaging to its outreach channels.
 Additionally, the company had a goal to lower its cost to collect by enabling customers to pay their past due accounts without requiring the assistance of a collector.

-Nuance's Proactive Engagement Platform can help keep your customers in the know while keeping costs down and improving the customer experience.
+Nuance's Proactive Notification Platform can help keep your customers in the know while keeping costs down and improving the customer experience.